 Schools and students will be notified of selection decisions by Dec.
 1.

 Some schools have used existing scholarship or special funds to support their fellows while others have garnered new support through naming opportunities.
 In the latter circumstance, the supporter will be credited in the byline or credit line for the student’s work.
-Partial scholarship funds are available through News21.
+Scholarship funds are available through News21.
 For more information, contact Senior Associate Dean Kristin Gilger, whose contact information is provided below.

 The benefits of News21 to the fellows are proven: Students receive an unparalleled experience working one-on-one with some of the best journalism minds in the country on in-depth and digitally innovative projects and receive unprecedented national distribution and recognition of their work.
 Past News21 fellows have an employment placement record – both qualitatively and quantitatively — that is far superior to both the national averages and the placements of peers within their institutions.